loning/universe/08_references.md

 6. Clark, A. (2016).
 Surfing Uncertainty: Prediction, Action, and the Embodied Mind.
 Oxford University Press.
 7. Godfrey-Smith, P. (2016).
 Other Minds: The Octopus, the Sea, and the Deep Origins of Consciousness.
 Farrar, Straus and Giroux.
 8. Nagel, T. (1974).
 What Is It Like to Be a Bat?
 The Philosophical Review, 83(4), 435-450.

+For more detailed content, please refer to the [Core Theory](core.md).